Republic of China (1912–1949): 1927–1937: Nanjing decade

 Several major government institutions were founded during this period, including the Academia Sinica and the Central Bank of China.
 In 1932, China sent its first team to the Olympic Games.
 Campaigns were mounted and laws passed to promote the rights of women.
 In the 1931 Civil Code, women were given equal inheritance rights, banned forced marriage and gave women the right to control their own money and initiate divorce.
 No nationally unified women's movement could organize until China was unified under the Kuomintang Government in Nanjing in 1928; women's suffrage was finally included in the new Constitution of 1936, although the constitution was not implemented until 1947.
 Addressing social problems, especially in remote villages, was aided by improved communications.
 The Rural Reconstruction Movement was one of many that took advantage of the new freedom to raise social consciousness.
 The Nationalist government published a draft constitution on 5 May 1936.

 Continual wars plagued the government.
 Those in the western border regions included the Kumul Rebellion, the Sino-Tibetan War, and the Soviet Invasion of Xinjiang.
 Large areas of China proper remained under the semi-autonomous rule of local warlords such as Feng Yuxiang and Yan Xishan, provincial military leaders, or warlord coalitions.
 Nationalist rule was strongest in the eastern regions around the capital Nanjing.
-The Central Plains War in 1930, the Japanese invasion of Manchuria in 1931, and the Red Army's Long March in 1934 led to more power for the central government, but there continued to be foot-dragging and even outright defiance, as in the Fujian Rebellion of 1933–1934.
+The Central Plains War in 1930, the Japanese invasion of Manchuria in 1931, and the Communist Red Army's Long March in 1934 led to a centralization of power within the Nationalist central government, but there continued to be foot-dragging and even outright defiance, as in the Fujian Rebellion of 1933–1934.

 Reformers and critics pushed for democracy and human rights, but the task seemed difficult if not impossible.
 The nation was at war and divided between Communists and Nationalists.
 Corruption and lack of direction hindered reforms.
 Chiang told the State Council: "Our organization becomes worse and worse... many staff members just sit at their desks and gaze into space, others read newspapers and still others sleep."